lacanoid/datalink/README.md

 - Read access control through database
 - Write access control through database
 - Point-in-time recovery of file contents
-- Deletion of files no longer referenced
+- Automatic deletion of files no longer referenced from database
 - Access to files on different servers

 It is implemented in two parts, a PostgreSQL extension `datalink` to be used from SQL